Pacific screech owl: Distribution and habitat

 The more northern subspecies of Pacific screech owl, M. c. lambi, is found only on the Pacific slope of Oaxaca, Mexico.
 The nominate subspecies is found from eastern Oaxaca and Chiapas, Mexico, south along the Pacific slope through Guatemala, Honduras, El Salvador, and Nicaragua into northwestern Costa Rica.
 In the southern part of its range it can also be found on the upper Caribbean slope.

 The Pacific screech owl inhabits a wide variety of vegetation communities.
 They include swamp forest and mangroves, arid and semi-arid woodland and scrub, open country with scattered trees and cacti, and secondary forest.
 In elevation it ranges from sea level as high as 1000 m in Oaxaca and 1300 m in Costa Rica but is usually found much lower.

 Behavior

 Feeding

 The Pacific screech owl is nocturnal and crepuscular.
 It hunts in clearings and the edges of woodland from a low perch and captures prey by pouncing or sallying.
 Its diet is mostly large insects but also includes other arthropods such as scorpions and small vertebrates like birds and flying squirrels.

 Breeding

 The Pacific screech owl's breeding phenology is not well known.
 It is thought to breed in the dry season.
 The clutch of three or four eggs is laid in a tree cavity, often an old woodpecker hole.

 Vocalization

 The primary songs of the two Pacific screech owl subspecies differ.
 That of the nominate has been described as "prrr pu-pu-PU-PU-PU-pu-pu" and that of M. c. lambi a "staccato croarrr-gogogogogogok".
 Both have secondary songs as well.

-Status

-The IUCN has assessed the Pacific screech owl as being of Least Concern.
-Its population is estimated to exceed 50,000 mature individuals but is believed to be decreasing.